axibase/atsd/sql/README.md

 #### FIRST

-The `FIRST` function returns the value of the first sample (or the value of expression `expr` for the first row) in the set which is ordered by time in ascending order.
+`FIRST` is an aggregate function that returns the value of the first sample (or the value of expression `expr` for the first row) in the set which is ordered by time in ascending order.

+> Note that `FIRST_VALUE` is an **analytical** function.

 #### LAST

-The `LAST` function returns the value of the last sample (or the value of expression `expr` for the last row) in the set which is ordered by time in ascending order.
+`LAST` is an aggregate function that returns the value of the last sample (or the value of expression `expr` for the last row) in the set which is ordered by time in ascending order.

 #### MIN_VALUE_TIME